 - Whether people know there are EDI resources and communications to refer to

-- How effectively do they think their managers are at fostering inclusivity and equity
+- How effective do they think their managers are at fostering inclusivity and equity

 - What they think of your own EDI communications